 Can an iPhone be hacked?

-A question people often ask when their phone isn’t working optimally is, “Is my iPhone hacked?”
+A question people often ask when their phone isn’t working optimally is, “Is it possible that my iPhone has been hacked?”
+The short answer is yes — it is possible.
 While iPhones are known for their strong security, it’s important to remember that no system is ever foolproof.
 Despite what Apple (and fans of Apple) may say, it is possible to hack an iPhone.

-The highest-profile incident in which an iPhone has been hacked was the Pegasus affair in 2020.
+One of the highest-profile incidents of iPhone hacking was the Pegasus affair in 2020.
 Pegasus is a piece of spyware developed by an Israeli company called NSO Group, although it’s generally acknowledged that the real perpetrator was most likely the Israeli government.

 How can someone hack my iPhone?